Kolozsvary scores on game-ending balk as Reds beat Rays 2-1

 Rays: Manager Kevin Cash said Brandon Lowe (low back discomfort) was ”feeling better” after being hit in the head by a pitch in the first plate appearance of his rehab assignment with Triple-A Durham on Thursday.
 Lowe was taking Friday off.

-Reds: 1B Joey Votto missed his fifth straight game with back tightness, but manager David Bell said he is improving and could play this weekend.
-Votto ran and took batting practice and grounders before the game. … RHP Alexís Diaz (right biceps tendinitis) was activated from the injured list.
+Reds: 1B Joey Votto missed his fifth straight game with back tightness, but Bell said he is improving and could play this weekend.
+Votto ran and took batting practice and grounders before the game. … RHP Alexis Diaz (right biceps tendinitis) was activated from the injured list.

 UP NEXT